curl/everything-curl/usingcurl-smtp.md

 When sending SMTP with curl, there are a two necessary command line options that **must** be used.

- - You need to tell the server at least one recepient with `--mail-rcpt`.
+ - You need to tell the server at least one recipient with `--mail-rcpt`.
 You can use this option several times and then curl will tell the server that all those email addresses should receive the email.